pumexx/pumex/README.md

 ## Pumex examples

-There are six example programs in Pumex right now.
+Pumex library comes with a set of examples implementing different aspects of it.
 Each of the examples accepts following options from command line :

 ```
 -h, --help                        display this help menu